 (b) Vertical gas wells.
-Every directional well and vertical well drilled for gas shall be located in a drillingspacing unit consisting of either a one hundred sixty (160) acre governmental quarter section or lot or tract, or combination of lots and tracts substantially equivalent thereto, or a six hundred forty (640) acre governmental section or lot or tract, or combination of lots or tracts substantially equivalent thereto.
+Every directional well and vertical well drilled for gas shall be located in a drilling spacing unit consisting of either a one hundred sixty (160) acre governmental quarter section or lot or tract, or combination of lots and tracts substantially equivalent thereto, or a six hundred forty (640) acre governmental section or lot or tract, or combination of lots or tracts substantially equivalent thereto.
 A vertical gas well located on a one hundred sixty (160) acre drilling unit shall have a minimum setback of three hundred thirty (330) feet to the exterior boundaries of the quarter section.
-A vertical gas well located on a six hundred forty (640) acre drillingspacing unit shall have a minimum setback of six hundred sixty (660) feet to the from the completed interval of the wellbore to the closest exterior boundaries of the governmental section.
+A vertical gas well located on a six hundred forty (640) acre drilling spacing unit shall have a minimum setback of six hundred sixty (660) feet from the completed interval of the wellbore to the closest to the exterior boundaries of the governmental section.

-(i) No gas well shall be drilled with the closest point of its completed interval less than nine hundred ninety (990) feet from the closest point of the completion interval of any other well drilling to and capable of producing gas from the same pool; and (ii) No gas well shall be completed in a known pool unless it the closest point of the completion interval s located more than nine hundred ninety (990) feet from the closest point of the completed in and capable of producing gas from the same pool.
+(i) No gas well shall be drilled with the closest point of its completed interval less than nine hundred ninety (990) feet from the closest point of the completion interval of any other well drilling to and capable of producing gas from the same pool; and (ii) No gas well shall be completed in a known pool unless the closest point of the completion interval of it is located more than nine hundred ninety (990) feet from the closest point of the completed in and capable of producing gas from the same pool.

 (c) Horizontal wells.
-Every horizontal well drilled shall be located in a drillingspacing unit consisting of a six hundred forty (640) acre governmental section or lot or tract, or combination of lots or tracts substantially equivalent thereto.
-No portion of the completed interval of a horizontal lateral shall be closer than six hundred sixty (660) feet to a section boundary vertical plane intersecting with the closest point of a unit boundary or uncommitted tract within a unit.
-Except for wells in federal exploratory units or in secondary units, the completed interval shall be no closer than one thousand three hundred twenty (1,320) feet to any horizontal well or vertical well completed in the same formation-zone.
+Every horizontal well drilled shall be located in a drilling spacing unit consisting of a six hundred forty (640) acre governmental section or lot or tract, or combination of lots or tracts substantially equivalent thereto.
+No portion of the completed interval of a horizontal lateral shall be closer than six hundred sixty (660) feet to a vertical plane intersecting with the closest point of a unit boundary section boundary or uncommitted tract within a unit.
+Except for wells in federal exploratory units or in secondary units, the completed interval shall be no closer than one thousand three hundred twenty (1,320) feet to any horizontal well or vertical well completed in the same formation. (d) Notice.

-(d) Notice.
 After drilling, testing and completing a well that meets the location requirements in paragraphs (a), (b) or (c) of this subsection, but prior to producing that well, an operator shall provide notice and opportunity for hearing for the proposed drilling unit.
-In addition to any other notice required by statute or rule, the operator shall provide notice of the proposed drilling unit by certified mail to all uncommitted owners within the proposed drilling unit.
-The department may authorize drilling units upon application, notice and an opportunity for hearing as provided in section 47-328, Idaho Code.
-However, prior to establishing a drilling unit for a well that meets the location requirements in paragraph (a), (b) or (c) of this subsection, the department may grant a permit to drill that provides only the notice required in section 47-316, Idaho Code.
+In addition to any other notice required by statute or rule, the operator shall provide notice of the proposed

-(4) An operator may request an change amendment in the size, shape or location of a drilling spacing unit under this section, as provided in section 47-318(6), Idaho Code.
-Request may be made for drilling spacing units that are:
+(4) An operator may request a change in the size, shape or location of a drilling spacing unit, or to permit the drilling of additional wells on a reasonably uniform spacing pattern. .
+Requests may be made for drilling spacing units that are: